syncfusion-content/wpf-docs/wpf/Scheduler/Appointments.md

 You can delete or change any recurrence pattern appointment by handling exception dates and exception appointments to that recurring appointment.

 ### Recurrence exception dates
-You can delete any occurrence appointment, which is exception from the recurrence pattern appointment by adding exception dates and `RecurrenceId` to the recurring appointment `Id`.
+You can delete any occurrence appointment, which is exception from the recurrence pattern appointment by adding exception dates to the recurring appointment.

 ### Recurrence exception appointment
-You can also change any occurrence appointment which is exception from recurrence pattern appointment by adding the recurrence exception appointment and `RecurrenceId` to the recurring appointment `Id` in the SfScheduler `ItemsSource`.
+You can also change any occurrence appointment which is exception from recurrence pattern appointment by adding the recurrence exception appointment in the SfScheduler `ItemsSource`.

 ### Creating the recurrence exceptions for schedule appointment
-You can add the recurrence exception appointments and recurrence exception dates to `ScheduleAppointment`  or remove them from the `ScheduleAppointment` by using its [RecurrenceExceptionDates](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.ScheduleAppointment.html#Syncfusion_UI_Xaml_Scheduler_ScheduleAppointment_RecurrenceExceptionDates) and  `RecurrenceId` properties.
+You can add the recurrence exception appointments and recurrence exception dates to `ScheduleAppointment`  or remove them from the `ScheduleAppointment` by using its [RecurrenceExceptionDates](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.ScheduleAppointment.html#Syncfusion_UI_Xaml_Scheduler_ScheduleAppointment_RecurrenceExceptionDates).

 ### Delete occurrence from recurrence pattern appointment or adding exception dates to recurrence pattern appointment
-You can delete any of occurrence which is exception from recurrence pattern appointment by using the `RecurrenceExceptionDates` and  `RecurrenceId` properties of `Id` of `ScheduleAppointment`.The deleted occurrence date will be considered as recurrence exception date.
+You can delete any of occurrence which is exception from recurrence pattern appointment by using the `RecurrenceExceptionDates` of `Id` of `ScheduleAppointment`.The deleted occurrence date will be considered as recurrence exception date.

 {% tabs %}
 {% highlight c# %}